sensu/sensu-ansible/docs/dynamic_data.md

 Very handy!

 I've coupled this with the generation of SSL certs on the Sensu "master".
-So, when applying this role to a node on which `sensu_master` evaluates to `true`, several SSL certs are generated, then stashed on the Ansible "master" node in the dynamic data store for distribution to client nodes at a later point in the playbook.
+So, when applying this role to a node on which `sensu_master` evaluates to `true`, several SSL certs are generated, then stashed on the Ansible control node in the dynamic data store for distribution to client nodes at a later point in the playbook.

 I've defined my `dynamic_data_store` variable at the top level of my Ansible codebase, in the file `group_vars/all.yml`:
 ``` yaml